Skip to article frontmatterSkip to article content

 • Fitness: Quality measure of each solution

-• Selection: Choose parents based on fitness
+• Selection: Choose parents based on fitness (fitter individuals more likely to reproduce)

-• Crossover: Combine parents to create offspring
+• Crossover: Combine parents to create offspring by exchanging segments

-• Mutation: Random changes for diversity
+• Mutation: Random changes to maintain diversity

 Algorithm: